hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 abilities are successfully operated in tandem.
 (In fact, one can associate a gestalt to unrelated functions, but we will not need to enlist this reductio.)
-By that rather liberal definition, there is a functional gestalt associated with being a brick or a flock of birds.
+By this rather liberal definition, there is a functional gestalt associated with being a brick or a flock of birds.
 It is reasonable and interesting to think about the *umwelt* of a flock of birds, the marks that are available *to the flock as a